Common Sense Media Review

 What's the Story?

-Set in 1931, RABBIT-PROOF FENCE brings to the screen the horrific consequences of a British policy that removed Australian children who were of mixed white/Aboriginal background from their homes (a practice that continued until the 1970s).
-In this true story, Molly Craig (Everlyn Sampi), her sister Daisy (Tianna Sansbury), and their cousin Gracie (Laura Monaghan) are all "half castes," what the British call children of mixed-race couples.
-Their British fathers have long since left, and their homes are with their mothers in Jigalong, an area along a rabbit-proof fence that cuts through the middle of Australia.
-British officials, wanting to improve the upbringing of all half-castes, forcibly take the children to an internment camp where they are to be trained as domestic workers and integrated into society.
-Once there, Molly's longing for her home is so strong that she makes an escape with her sister and cousin, following the fence to get back to Jigalong.
+Set in 1931, RABBIT-PROOF FENCE shows the horrific consequences of an Australian policy that forcibly removed Aboriginal and Torres Strait Islander children from their families—a practice that continued until the 1970s.
+In this true story, Molly Craig (Everlyn Sampi), her sister Daisy (Tianna Sansbury), and their cousin Gracie (Laura Monaghan) are all "half-castes," what the government calls children of interracial couples.
+Their White fathers have long since left, and their homes are with their mothers in Jigalong, an area along a rabbit-proof fence that cuts through the middle of Australia.
+Officials, wanting to "improve" the upbringing of all "half-castes," force the children into an internment camp where they're to be trained as domestic workers and integrated into White society.
+Once there, Molly's longing for home is so strong that she makes an escape with Daisy and Gracie, following the fence to get back to Jigalong.

 Is It Any Good?